 At a general court-martial composed of a military judge sitting alone, the appellant was convicted, in accordance with his pleas, of six specifications of failure to obey a lawful general order or regulation, seven specifications of dereliction of duty, one specification of larceny, and five specifications of unauthorized possession of documents relating to the national defense and failure to deliver said documents to the officer or employee of the United States entitled to receive them.
 The charges and specifications represent violations of Articles 92, 121, and 134, UCMJ, 10 U.S.C. § 892, 921, 934.
 The appellant was sentenced to a bad-conduct discharge, confinement for 12 months, forfeiture of all pay and allowances, and reduction to E-2.
-The convening authority approved only 10 months of confinement, but otherwise approved the sentence as adjudged.
+In an act of clemency, the convening authority approved only 10 months of confinement, but otherwise approved the sentence as adjudged.

 Before us the appellant challenges the providence of his plea of guilty to larceny.
 In addition, pursuant to our Article 66, UCMJ, 10 U.S.C. § 866, authority, we review whether the charged specifications are multiplicious or constitute an unreasonable multiplication of charges.
-Finding that some of the specifications should be dismissed or merged for sentencing as an unreasonable multiplication of charges, we modify the findings accordingly and reassess the sentence.